ewjee33/template/README.md

 - **Type Safety**: Configured with `noImplicitAny` and `strictNullChecks` in TypeScript for stronger type security and fewer runtime errors.
 - **Transactional Support**: Controllers needing multi-document updates (e.g., UserController) can create and manage Mongoose sessions for atomic operations, while BaseController remains session-agnostic.
 - **Session-Ready Repository**: BaseRepository functions (create, findOne, update) include an optional session parameter (ClientSession | null) to support transactions when provided by controllers or services.
+- **Redis Caching**: Integrated Redis for caching to enhance performance by reducing database load, with support in BaseService for caching entity lookups and updates.

 ## Getting Started